India - Selling to the GovernmentIndia - Selling to the Government

 - Buy & Make: Purchase from a foreign vendor followed by licensed production/indigenous manufacture in the country.

 U.S. defense suppliers should assess the merits of having some representation in India to assist in market assessments, logistical support, and after-sales contact.
 This representation can either be through the supplier’s own office presence in India (see above section “Establishing an Office”), or through an authorized representative.
-Caution must be exercised when seeking local expertise because unless strict guidelines are followed, Indian laws may be broken.
+Caution must be exercised when seeking local expertise to adhere to Indian laws.

-In November 2001, the Government of India lifted the ban on agents in defense purchases.
+In November 2001, the GoI lifted the ban on agents for defense purchases.
 Regulatory provisions were announced for Indian authorized representatives and agents, where permissible, in defense purchases.
-The regulations require both the principal as well as the potential local representative to meet the provisions stipulated – it is the foreign supplier that has to make an application to the Ministry to register the relationship reached with the agent.
+The regulations require both the principal, as well as the potential local representative, to meet the provisions stipulated: it is the foreign supplier that must make an application to the Ministry to register the relationship reached with the agent.
 The regulations also call for complete disclosure of the principal agent relationship in all its aspects.

 Find a listing of several Government of India websites at http://www.sarkaritel.com/ministries.

 India Trade Development and Promotion